-The miniature itself shows the Virgin’s mother Saint Anne sitting on a lawn bench.
-She is before a high blue canopy with golden patterns and pious inscriptions referring to the Virgin and her mother.
+The miniature at hand shows the Virgin’s mother Saint Anne sitting on a ‘grass’ bench (or ‘zodenbank’), with Mary and Jesus seated before her.
+The three saintly figures are represented before a high blue canopy with golden patterns and pious inscriptions referring to the Virgin and her mother.
 Anne, depicted as a mature woman with blue headscarf and white veil, is clothed in a golden dress and a fawn cape.
 She reads from a book while her youthful daughter, in a light blue robe with open blond hair, sits at her feet, embracing the little boy on her lap.
 The Christ Child holds a small golden ball with a red contour in his hands that could either be an orb or a fruit.
 In the background, elaborate architecture is visible that could well hint to an actual Flemish city.
 Two peacocks and a veiled figure with a stick and a dog walk the streets.

-The miniature is surrounded by a charming four-sided border in the typical Ghent-Bruges fashion with a variety of rosebuds and rose flowers, accompanied by a peacock, a parrot, and butterflies on liquid gold ground.
+It is known that miniatures by Simon Bening (c.
+1481-1561) also served for private devotion and were re-adjusted to become small panel paintings.
+For this purpose, the four margins needed to be equally balanced with additions to the top and right.
+Probably these were also executed in the 16th century by an excellent illuminator.
+The miniature is therefore surrounded by a charming four-sided border in the typical Ghent-Bruges fashion with a variety of rosebuds and rose flowers, accompanied by a peacock, a parrot, and butterflies on liquid gold ground.

 See also our miniature of David from the Bening workshop.